goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** The average test runs no longer than few ms, a typical API call last 100ms>, this makes each test ~20x slower
+❌ **Otherwise:** The average test runs no longer than few ms, a typical API call last 100ms>, this makes each test ~20x slower

 <br/>